-Looking to enjoy some winter sports near Washington, DC?
-The following ski resorts are within a driveable distance from the nation's capital and offer skiing, snowboarding, snow tubing, terrain parks, lessons, equipment rental, on-site restaurants and nearby overnight accommodations.
-Whether you have just a day, evening or a long weekend, you will find plenty of great places to ski near the capital region.
-See a map of the ski resorts in Maryland, Virginia, West Virginia and Southeastern Pennsylvania
+Looking to enjoy some winter sports near Washington, D.C.?
+There are tons of ski resorts an easy drive from the nation's capital where you can ski, snowboard, and snow tube.
+Many also have terrain parks, lessons, equipment rental, on-site restaurants, and slopeside accommodations.
+Whether you have just a day, evening, or a long weekend, you will find plenty of great places to ski near the capital region.

 The family-friendly resort is one of the closest to the DC area and offers nine lifts and two terrain parks, with 100 percent snow-making coverage.
 Amenities include snow tubing, child care, ski and snowboard lessons, food court, and adaptive snow-sports program for children and adults with mental and physical challenges.